 We are working to become more sustainable and we need helpers who have basic skills such as construction, eco-building, organic gardening, permaculture, general maintenance and also willing to help with cooking, cleaning.
 Some regular tasks are :

 - helping with child-minding

 We provide food and everyone takes care of their own breakfast and lunch and we share the evening meal.
-Normally working 4 to 5 hours for 5 days each week, normally free weekends (but free days can be flexible).
+Normally helping 4 to 5 hours for 5 days each week, normally free weekends (but free days can be flexible).
 There is a shop and post-office nearby and we regularly drive into town for provisions and helpers can usually get a lift if they need to go to town.
 For leisure time we are in a very scenic region with hills, lakes and woodlands - ideal for walking, cycling, etc. Also not to far to travel to other scenic areas such as Connemara, The Burren and West Clare.

 Bunk bed in shared room in our comfortable community house with good facilities.
 Sharing cooking, meals and chores.

 We can usually provide a lift to a nearby town so that you can find public transport to places such as The Burren (limestone wilderness), Doolin (coastal village famous for traditional music), Galway (and Connemara), nearby lakes and hills with scenic walking and cycling routes.
 We sometimes have local like-minded people visiting and helping and we help them in return as part of wider community connection.
 It is often necessary for helpers to share a 2-bed or 3-bed room.

 Limited internet access

 Maximum 4-5 hours a day, 5 days a week

 These are extra optional ratings when members leave feedback.
 The average rating left for each option is displayed.